 Brewing your own beer can be both personally and financially rewarding.
 Making beer is one of those hobbies that can seem like a lot of work, but in reality, it isn’t that tough.
 Setting up a home brewery is easy with the right steps followed, and all you really need is a little space and the names of some great suppliers.
-To help set up your homebrew and kickstart your new hobby, try using these simple tips to get started.
+To help set up your home brewing kit and kickstart your new hobby, try using these simple tips to get started.

-The one thing you’ll likely need to buy for your homebrew set up is the brewing equipment that your beer will thrive in.
+The one thing you’ll likely need to buy for your homebrew set-up is the brewing kit equipment that your beer will thrive in.
 Bringing your beer to the stage of fermentation can actually be completed by things you probably already have around the house.
 The fermenter though is a specialised piece of equipment you’ll need to purchase to get started.
-There are many great homebrew shops in Melbourne that can help can you started.
+There are many great home brewery shops near me that can help can you started.
 Experts like the team at Grain and Grape, can help you understand the best set up for your brewing kit goals.

-Depending on which bottles you choose for your brew, you may also need a bottle capper.
+Depending on which bottles you choose for your brewing kit, you may also need a bottle capper.
 This is a specialised piece of equipment you’ll find at most brew shops.
 However, an alternative is opting for swing-top bottles that don’t require caps.
 Other equipment you’ll need is a large pot, usually greater than 15L, a large metal spoon, a colander or sieve and a thermometer.
 Most of these items can be found around the house and may not require you to go out buy them.

 Beer consists of four main ingredients, water, yeast, hops and barley.
 Without these ingredients, you won’t have much success in setting up a home brewery.
 These ingredients will remain consistent throughout almost every brew you do.
 The variations of those ingredients or the volume is what makes each brew unique.
 There is a sprawling range of hops for example that will give your brew a distinct flavour and help bitter the beer.
 Choosing which hops you use for your brew can take a little education.
 Getting hops in Melbourne is easy, thanks to the climate and availability at local brew shops.
 These experts can help you learn all about the variations, bittering flavours, when to add to your brew and how much you’ll need.

 The final key ingredient is your yeast, which plays a crucial role in fermenting your beer.
 The different types of yeast are important to understand as they won’t become active unless kept at the right temperature.
 Each yeast will clearly explain the temperature requirements for fermentation, so be sure to keep an eye on the packet before you buy.
 For colder climates, it’s best to go for a yeast that doesn’t require a high temperature to ferment, this is an important consideration in winter.

 Once you’ve successfully added your malt, you can return your pot to the heat and bring back to the boil.
 This is where you’ll begin adding your hops.
 Adding hops to your at the beginning of your boil will increase the bitterness.
 Then you’ll add more hops at distinct intervals in the brewing process, for example at the 30, 20 and 10 minute marks of your timer.

 Depending on the climate, your brew will need 7-14 days to ferment before you can begin bottling.
 Bottling requires some tubing and a set of clean bottles to get started.
 You’ll also need some sugar pills to help the yeast complete it’s final feed in the bottle and to get the carbonation process started.
 Once you’ve bottled the beer, it will be a week or two before the beer is ready to go into the fridge.
 It’s important that while your beer carbonates you store it in a dark spot, away from sunlight.
 In fact, keep most of your brewing kit away from the sun.

-Keeping your home brewery clean
+Keeping your home brewing kit clean

 Homebrew and brewing kit suppliers and shops offer a full range of sterilisers to help.
 The best tip for sterilising your equipment is to use crystallised sterilisers and a spray bottle.
 Put some crystals into the bottle, add water and then use the bottle to spray down all your equipment before, during and after your brew.
 Sterilising bottles can be done in a large tub, with the sterilising crystals or with a specialised bottle sterilising mix as well.

 Brewing beer at home is a very fun and interesting hobby, not to mention a mindful practise you can get lost in.
 You can design your own brews, test new flavours and also save a lot of money on beer.
 The average 25-litre brew should provide around 45 stubbies.
 Once you have the setup, you’ll be amazed at just how cheap that brew costs to make.
-If you’re considering brewing at home, then use these simple tips to get you started.
+If you’re considering making a brewing kit at home, then use these simple tips to get you started.